MicrosoftDocs/azure-dev-docs/articles/terraform/deploy-application-gateway-v2.md

 [!INCLUDE [Terraform abstract](./includes/abstract.md)]

-In this article, you deploy an Azure Application Gateway v2 and two Windows Server 2019 Datacenter test servers for the backend pool
+In this article, you use Terraform to deploy an Azure Application Gateway v2 and two Windows Server 2019 Datacenter test servers for the backend pool.

 > [!div class="checklist"]